AdelinaBatereanu/GehtSo/README.md

 └── README.md                # Project documentation
 ```

-## Testing
+## ✅ Testing

 To run the test suite, make sure you are in the project root.

-The project includes a `pytest.ini` file that adds `src` to the Python path, so you can simply run:
+The project includes a `pytest.ini` file that adds `src` to the Python path, so you can run:

 ```bash
 pytest